Skip to content

 0–30 km: Port de Pollença to Orient

-Leave the harbour and head south across the Pollença plain before the road begins to climb into the Tramuntana foothills.
+We leave the harbour and head south across the Pollença plain before the road begins to climb into the Tramuntana foothills.
 The hidden Orient valley opens up — olive groves, stone walls and the postcard village of Orient.
-Two smaller climbs, Coll d'Orient and Coll d'Honor, warm the legs before the main event.
+Two shorter climbs, Coll d'Orient and Coll d'Honor, warm the legs before the day's main event.

 30–55 km: Bunyola and Coll de Sóller

-From the charming village of Bunyola the road rises through over 20 hairpin bends to the top of Coll de Sóller.
-Virtually car-free since all traffic uses the tunnel — this is the climb as it should be experienced.
-The views south towards Palma from the summit are spectacular.
+From the charming village of Bunyola the road rises through 11 hairpin bends to the top of Coll de Sóller.
+Virtually car-free since all traffic uses the tunnel below — this is the climb as it should be experienced.
+The views south towards Palma from the summit are wide and open.

 55–70 km: Sóller — the lunch stop

 The technical descent into Sóller is fast and rewarding.
 The town sits in a beautiful orange-filled valley and the main square is the perfect lunch stop.
-This is not optional — eat and drink well here before the biggest climb of the day.
+This is not optional — eat and drink well here, but don't eat too much, before the biggest climb of the day.

 70–95 km: Puig Major

-The centrepiece of the route — nearly 14 km of continuous climbing to Mallorca's highest accessible point by bike, gaining around 850 metres.
-The landscape shifts from lush to bare alpine rock as you climb.
-A tunnel near the summit leads to the dramatic Gorg Blau and Cúber reservoirs — two turquoise lakes surrounded by the island's highest peaks.
+The centrepiece of the route — nearly 14 km of continuous climbing to the highest point any cyclist reaches on Mallorca, gaining 826 metres.
+The landscape shifts from lush valley to bare alpine rock as we climb.
+The Monnàber tunnel near the summit opens onto the dramatic Gorg Blau and Cúber reservoirs — two turquoise lakes surrounded by the island's highest peaks.

-The long return descends past the junction to Sa Calobra and through the monastery village of Lluc.
-Col de Femenia provides the final climb before a long swooping descent back to the Pollença plain and the harbour at Port de Pollença.
+The long return descends past the Coll dels Reis junction to Sa Calobra and through the monastery village of Lluc.
+Coll de Femenia is the final climb before a long swooping descent back to the Pollença plain and the harbour at Port de Pollença.

 Gallery